 We will soon see all sorts of devices connected through this distributed ledger system.
 Moreover, consumers demand high data privacy – they want control over what they share online and how they share it.
 So, there are always new opportunities for startups to explore.

-Following are the top FinTech trends to watch out for in 2022:
+Following are the top FinTech trends to watch out: